zarpilla/angular-strapi-login/README.md

 **If you love this project then show your love by simply sharing this repo with others and don't forget to put a GitHub star ⭐ !
 Thanks for your support in advance** :pray:

+## Installation Process
+Run npm install to install all the required dependencies

+Then run ng serve to start a dev server.
+Navigate to http://localhost:4200/.
+The app will automatically reload if you change any of the source files.